 For our two night stay, the Ritz-Carlton Chicago was charging around $400 per night.
 Ford booked us through the Marriott STARS program, offering complimentary daily breakfast, a $100 property credit, and more.
 This is especially useful, since Marriott Bonvoy Platinum members and above don’t otherwise receive complimentary breakfast at Ritz-Carlton properties.

-Adding even more value was that I paid with the Marriott Bonvoy Brilliant™ American Express® Card (review), which offers a $300 annual Marriott credit, and my anniversary just hit, so I could apply that towards this stay.
+Adding even more value was that I paid with the Marriott Bonvoy Brilliant™ American Express® Card (review), which offers a $300 annual Marriott credit (Effective 9/22/22, the $300 Marriott Bonvoy statement credit benefit will no longer be available.
+It will be replaced with a NEW benefit of up to $300 in statement credits per calendar year (up to $25 per month) for eligible purchases at restaurants worldwide.), and my anniversary just hit, so I could apply that towards this stay.
 Furthermore, the card had an Amex Offers deal offering $50 in savings when spending $200+.

 As a point of comparison, the Ritz-Carlton Chicago is a Category 6 Marriott Bonvoy property, meaning a free night redemption costs anywhere from 40,000 to 60,000 Bonvoy points per night.
 Do keep in mind that Marriott Bonvoy will soon be eliminating award charts, though.

 Ritz-Carlton Chicago location